Shopify Demand Planning & Inventory Forecasting Reports

 Replenishment Time = Stock Covered Time - Lead Time

-Below we have collected different variations of inventory forecast and demand reports that can be used with our app.
-Additionally, you can adjust built-in inventory reports or create new reports.
+Below we have collected different variations of inventory planner and demand reports that can be used with our app.
+Additionally, you can adjust built-in inventory planner report or create new reports.

 It's the default report with simplified calculations and only required columns.